ansible-community/awesome-ansible/README.md

 - [Ansible Playbook Grapher](https://github.com/haidaraM/ansible-playbook-grapher) - Command line tool to create a graph representing your Ansible playbook plays, tasks and roles.
 - [ansible-doc-extractor](https://github.com/xlab-steampunk/ansible-doc-extractor) - A tool that extracts documentation from Ansible modules in the HTML form.
 - [Ansible Semaphore](https://github.com/ansible-semaphore/semaphore) - Ansible Semaphore is a modern UI for Ansible.
+- [Steampunk Spotter](https://steampunk.si/spotter/) - Provides an Assisted Automation Writing tool that analyzes and offers recommendations for your Ansible Playbooks.

 ## Blog posts and opinions